 It’s important for your brain to complete its REM sleep stages before waking up.
 Most of us are all too familiar with waking up in the middle of a bad dream and feeling like you’ve had no sleep at all - this is because interrupting your REM cycle leaves you groggy.

 Understanding the stages of sleep and how they can contribute to a more balanced version of yourself is important when you’re trying to get better sleep.
 You spend anywhere from 4-7 hours per night in NREM sleep, whereas you only spend around 90-120 minutes in REM sleep.

 To really maximize the benefits of a good night’s sleep, it’s crucial to understand the role each stage has in helping your body recuperate.
 Sleep disorders are more common in those who don’t get a balanced amount of sleep each night - understanding that each of your sleep stages hold importance can help you get that much closer to achieving better rest.

 If you tend to have trouble sleeping more generally, it’s important to optimize your sleep setup so that you’re priming yourself for a comfy night.
 From finding the most comfortable mattress you can to ensuring you follow a strict sleep schedule, keeping things simple is the easiest way to catch up on your eight hours each night.

 Getting a good night’s sleep is all about putting daily habits into practice with discipline.
-With time, you’ll be moving through the stages of sleep like a pro, and feeling more energized than ever as you wake up, ready to take on the day.
+With the right balance of NREM and REM sleep, you’ll be moving through the stages of sleep like a pro, and feeling more energized than ever as you wake up, ready to take on the day.